Frequently Asked Questions: Expand Below

 The pupils were using their English phonics store rather than their Irish phonics store when they tried to decode Irish words.
-The Primary Language Curriculum was published by the Department of Education in 2015.
+The Department of Education published a new Primary Language Curriculum in 2015 for Junior Infants up to Second Class and a revised edition for all class levels in 2019.
 The new language curriculum emphasizes the teaching of phonics and phonological awareness to primary school infants up to Sixth class.

-I decided to put together a structured Irish phonics program which is aligned with the new language curriculum.
+I decided to create an Irish phonics programme that is aligned with the new Primary Language Curriculum.
+I asked a friend of mine to create an online prototype.
 I contacted the Meath Local Enterprise Team.
 They suggested that I pilot a study with three primary schools.

 The schools that participated in the pilot study were:

 - Christchurch, Tallaght, Dublin 24

 Click here to read more feedback from the pilot study >>>